How to Prepare for Initial Tests in Army, Navy and PAF

 • Focus on Pakistan’s geography, history, Islamic studies, and current affairs.

-• Study important dates, events, and personalities related to Pakistan Armed Forces.
+• Study key dates, events & personalities linked to Pakistan Armed Forces.

-• Practice puzzles and brain teasers to sharpen problem-solving skills.
+• Practice puzzles & brain teasers to sharpen problem-solving.

-• Physics and Chemistry (PAF and Navy Technical Roles):
+Physics & Chemistry (PAF & Navy Technical Roles)

 • Solve numerical problems regularly.

-• Learn to allocate time wisely between easy and difficult questions.
+• Learn to balance time between easy & difficult questions.

 Step 5: Develop Physical Fitness and Prepare for Physical Tests